Q&A: Leslie Mah of Tribe 8

 That sounds like some amazing advice, really.
 I ate a lot of mac & cheese and spring rolls during treatment.
-There were times where I couldn't eat at all and I dropped to 95 pounds.
-When I was in Southeast Asia I ate a lot of street food and got my weight back over 105.
-I'm sure most people avoid street food who are healthy but I had chronic diarrhea due to radiation enteritis so I was happy to have company when my travel mates joined me!
+There were times where I couldn't eat at all, and I dropped to 95 pounds.
+When I was in Southeast Asia, I ate many street food and got my weight back over 105.
+I'm sure most people avoid street food who are healthy, but I had chronic diarrhea due to radiation enteritis, so I was happy to have company when my travel mates joined me!

 I've made this worst time of my life also the best time of my life.